Nine dead after earthquake hits Turkey-Iran border | DW | 23.02.2020

 More casualties 'very likely'

-The epicenter of the quake, which struck at 9:23 a.m.
-(5:53 UTC), was near the Iranian village of Habash-e Olya, less than 10 kilometers (six miles) from the border, according to the USGS.
+The epicenter of the quake, which struck at 9:23 a.m. local time (553 UTC), was near the Iranian village of Habash-e Olya, less than 10 kilometers (six miles) from the border, according to the USGS.

 An Iranian official told state TV that "rescue teams have been dispatched to the area ... it is not a populated area in Iran's West Azerbaijan province."